rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc/json-rpc-methods.md

 #### eth_pendingTransactions

-Returns the pending transactions submitted by node operator.
+Returns the pending transactions submitted by the node operator.

 ##### Parameters
 none